What is a Mortgage Broker?

 Seeking approval on a home loan can be a scary time for any applicant and with so many individual reasons for rejection to consider; it can be quite stressful to approach a bank and hope for the best.
 In the past, applicants were restricted to a single process that required a formal submission of documents, followed by financial options and then either a rejection or approval, based on whether the lender believed that the person applying could repay their loan.

-Over the past couple of decades, mortgage brokers have introduced their services to those hoping to obtain a loan from a bank or lender – and the biggest benefit is that they can often help with improving the chances of being approved, by understanding the processed involved.
+Over the past couple of decades, mortgage brokers have introduced their services to those hoping to obtain a loan from a bank or lender – and the biggest benefit is that they can often help with improving the chances of being approved, by understanding the processes involved.
 But what exactly is a home loan broker and what can they do that you might not be able to?

 What a mortgage broker does